Eliot Ness: The Rise and Fall of an American Hero & Gunfighter in Gotham: Bat Masterson’s New York City Years

 As Douglas Perry informs the reader in Eliot Ness: The Rise and Fall of an American Hero, writing The Untouchables was not Ness’s idea but rather that of his business partner, Joe Phelps.
 When Phelps and Ness met Oscar Fraley, a journeyman journalist, and Ness, loosened by a few drinks began to tell stories of his Chicago days of busting Capone’s breweries, Phelps hyped the idea of how Ness’s stories would make a good book, not that Fraley needed much convincing to take the bait.
 At this point, Ness was living in a small town in Pennsylvania.
 He was broke, absolutely desperate for money, and an alcoholic, (perhaps an irony for a former Prohibition agent but Ness was never opposed to alcohol consumption.
 He enforced Prohibition because that was his job at the time).
 Ness was concerned with the liberties that Fraley was taking with the material, making his memoir seem too much like pulp fiction.
 But Fraley reassured him that the book needed to be spiced up a bit in order to get published.
 And Ness, after all, needed money because his business plans never worked out.
 Ness dropped dead in his kitchen from a massive heart attack.
 Perhaps if he had lived the book would have been different.
 At any rate, the book angered many people who felt Ness was taking credit, more credit than he deserved or earned, in taking down Capone.
 The fact that the book generated a successful television series, a 1987 Brian De Palma film, more books, comic books, and more television programs has annoyed many of the families and friends of the people who helped to bring the income tax case against Capone that garnered “Snorky,” as Capone was nicknamed by friends and associates, an 11-year sentence in federal prison.
 None of this was Ness’s fault, as the book that was published posthumously was not the book that Ness envisioned.
 Moreover, Ness personally never profited from any of this acclaim and attention.
 He died penniless before any of it happened.
 But the anti-Ness legions took their toll of Ness’s reputation.
 For instance, in Ken Burns’s 2011 documentary on Prohibition, Ness is hardly mentioned.
 Lynn Novick, co-director of the film, is quoted in Perry’s book as saying that Ness was just a “PR invention.”
 (She told me as much when I saw her in St. Louis several years ago promoting Burns’s The Tenth Inning, proud of the fact that Ness would not figure at all in Prohibition.)

 Eliot Ness offers the thesis that Ness is “one of the most influential and successful lawmen of the twentieth century.”
 Perrry reminds the reader that Ness was only 30 years old when Capone went to prison, that he was at the beginning of his career and some of his most notable accomplishments were yet to come.
 He also reminds the reader that when Ness was appointed the public safety director of Cleveland, newspapers there pointed out that Ness had nothing to do with sending Capone to prison.
 This so-called damning fact was, in fact, common knowledge during Ness’s lifetime and had no deleterious effect on his ambitions.
-As Perry notes, “work obsessed Eliot Ness,” and in order to wind down from the stress of his work, Ness liked having a good time, dancing, nightclubbing, drinking.
+As Perry notes, “work obsessed Eliot Ness,” and in order to wind down from the stress of his work, Ness liked having a good time, dancing, nightclubbing, and drinking.
 The public’s fascination with Ness was that, especially in the original television series and the film, he seemed so much the heroic Boy Scout.
 The public’s skepticism of him is that he seemed so much the fallen Boy Scout.

 Ness was born in 1902, the youngest of five children, on the South Side of Chicago, a distinct and, in many respects, alien section of the city, “in attitude, in outlook, in experience,” according to Perry.
 Here were the elements that were to shape Ness: the industrial plants and blast furnaces that dotted the landscape, the saloons and heavy-drinking working men, resentful unionists, and tough, unforgiving neighborhood kids.
 Ness grew up a Christian Scientist with a strong belief in honesty.
 He attended the University of Chicago earning a degree in economics.
 Long interested in investigative work, he wanted to go into law enforcement like his brother-in-law Alexander Jamie, probably the biggest influence of his youth.